 For complete contact info, go here

-Within the premises, you’ll find the International Academy of Natural Health Practitioners, the International Academy of Traditional Chinese Medicine, and the Meridian Educational Network.
-Through their curriculum, they aim to produce practitioners that can assess, devise treatment plans, and treat the clients.
+The Academy facilities house the International Academy of Massage, the International Academy of Natural Health Practitioners, the International Academy of Traditional Chinese Medicine, and the Meridian Educational Network (virtual home study learning).

 FAQs About The Best Colleges in Ottawa

 That concludes our list of the best colleges in Ottawa!
 We hope you found this helpful.

 Did we forget to include something in our list?
 Tell us all about it, we’d love to hear from you!